ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 is basic library enabled by DPF).
 This application is also called a **DPF Server application**.

-Starting a DPF application, it is possible to customize the list of operator's libraries that the kernel loads.
+When starting a DPF application, you can customize the list of operator's libraries that the kernel loads.
 To learn more on how to customize the initialization of a DPF application, see :ref:`user_guide_xmlfiles`.

 DPF client: available APIs and languages